Graduate - Sydney College of Osteopathy - Sydney College of Chiropractic

 Simple yet effective, corrective orthotics designed by podiatrists to help control "excess pronation" and motion of the foot.
 An inbuilt angle helps to re-align the foot and leg around their correct neutral position, providing relief to above mentioned symptoms and complaints.
 And...you don't have to stand with the conscious effort of rolling your knees out!

 By compensating for excess foot pronation and by correcting foot posture to the neutral position.
 Exercises are employed to strengthen the involved muscles, the younger you are, the easier it is to correct pronation with exercise.
 In some cases all it takes is a simple change of posture during activity.

-Our physiotherapist, Sarie Kessler, with over 30 years experience, can provide expert advice on lower limb biomechanics............
+Our physiotherapist, Sarie Kessler, with nearly 40 years experience, can provide expert advice on lower limb biomechanics............